Pay & Entitlements

 37 U.S.C. § 203 · DoD FMR Vol. 7A, Chapter 1

-The CY2026 military basic pay raise reflects the Employment Cost Index (ECI) adjustment authorized by the annual National Defense Authorization Act, effective January 1, 2026.
+The CY2026 military basic pay raise is the automatic 3.8% Employment Cost Index (ECI) adjustment under the permanent formula in 37 U.S.C. § 1009 — the FY2026 NDAA (P.L.
+119-60) did not authorize an alternative — effective January 1, 2026.
 The official tables are published by DFAS and mirrored in this calculator's server data.

 One drill period equals 1/30 of the monthly basic pay at the same grade and YOS.
 A standard drill weekend (2 days, 4 drill periods) pays 4/30 of the monthly rate.
 Annual Training (AT) pays the full daily basic-pay rate for each day on active-duty orders.
 Reserve component pay is administered under DoD FMR Vol. 7A, Chapter 58.